3scale/apisonator/README.md

 ## Description

-This is Red Hat 3scale API Management Platform's Backend.
+This is the Red Hat 3scale API Management backend.

 It has the following components: